What Is Super Structure ? and Difference B/w Load Bearing & Framed Structure

 What Is Super Structure?

-The above portion the ground level and under the ground floor level is known as plinth.
+The above portion the ground level and under the ground floor level is known as the plinth.

-The portion above the ground floor level it’s known as super structure.
-It includes walls, columns, beams, floors, roofs, doors, windows, lintels, staircases.
-In this chapter types of super structures based on the method of load transfer is first presented and then the various components are discussed giving their functions and types.
+The portion above the ground floor level it’s known as the superstructure.
+It includes walls, columns, beams, floors, roofs, doors, windows, lintels, and staircases.
+In this chapter types of superstructures based on the method of load, and transfer is first presented and then the various components are discussed giving their functions and types.

 It’s Two type